 You can remeasure yourself one more time just to make sure that the numbers are correct.
 It doesn’t take long!

-And that’s it!
-You have all you need to make your own clothing or shop confidently online.
+Now, you have all you need to make your own clothing or shop confidently and consciously online.
 I hope this guide is helpful for you.